alasco-tech/alasco-tech.github.io/_posts/2020-10-30-a-day-in-the-life-of-a-software-engineer-at-alasco.md

 Daily stand-ups occur every morning and usually last between 10-15 minutes.
 Once that is finished, emails are checked and coffee is drunk.
 I guess in most professions coffee is vital in getting any meaningful work done, this is definitely the case as a developer.
 Once a decent amount of caffeine is swimming in our bloodstreams, the programming begins.

-However on some mornings, there are more meetings that usual.
+However on some mornings, there are more meetings than usual.
 To list a few:

 - Weekly Kickoff - where all employees are given the latest updates within the company.
 Such as; new hires, company strategy and goals.
 - Product review - where both engineering teams present their latest features to the rest of the company.